 At St. Mark’s, we call our children’s ministry “Lighthouse Ministries” that works to create a fun and engaging place where children can grow in their faith.
 Our goal is to teach the kids about Jesus, who is our guiding lighthouse through the dark and sometimes tricky seas of life.
 We’ve worked hard to make sure every child feels welcome and safe, and we love seeing them grow, learn, and make new friends.
 Each week, following the liturgy, we explore a biblical story through skits, crafts, songs, and activities.

 Each Sunday we have an average of 5 to 10 children, aged 3 to 10, who participate and our ministry has been steadily growing as new families join us and build relationships in our community.
 Seeing the kids come back each week more exited to see each other and with more questions, is reward in itself for our Sunday School teachers.
+For the current calendar, click here.

 The children’s ministry also connects with the rest of the congregation, sharing songs or skits in the church service.